 - Pioneer Cladding Ltd v John Graham Construction Ltd EWHC 1314 (QB) – appearing in a case considering whether leave under section 130 Insolvency Act 1986 was required.

 Catherine has considerable experience in the county courts and First Tier Tribunal (Residential Property) acting for landlords and tenants.
 She has appeared in cases involving trespassers, rent arrears, service charge disputes, breaches of covenant, section 168 Commonhold and Leasehold Reform Act 2002 determinations and forfeiture.
 She has advised on various issues arising from residential and business tenancies.

 Catherine has advised on real property matters including boundary disputes, restrictive covenants and nuisance claims.
 She appeared in the Court of Appeal for the successful respondents in a neighbour dispute in Cocking v Eacott EWCA Civ 140.

 Catherine often advises and appears for mortgagees in possession and forfeiture cases.

-Catherine has considerable experience in the Companies Court, including applications to extend time for the registration of charges and restoring companies to the Register.
+Catherine has considerable experience of company law, including unfair prejudice petitions, applications to extend time for the registration of charges and restoring companies to the Register.
 Catherine has acted for individuals seeking to trade under what would otherwise be a prohibited name, pursuant to section 216 Insolvency Act 1986 and wrote the chapter on prohibited names in the Insolvency Litigation Handbook.